volodymyrhudyma/blog/content/blog/2020-07-06-deploy-your-react-app-to-netlify-july-2020.md

 `git clone git@github.com:volodymyrhudyma/react-redux-typescript-app.git`

-To install the necessary dependencies and run the app, execute:
+To install the required dependencies and run the app, execute:

 `yarn && yarn start`

-This is a simple app built in [this article](/2020-06-11-add-redux-with-typescript-to-your-react-applicaton-june-2020/), which shows a simple counter and allows to increase or decrease its value:
+This is a simple app built in [this article](/2020-06-11-add-redux-with-typescript-to-your-react-applicaton-june-2020/), which shows a simple counter and allows you to increment or decrement its value:

 ![Counter app screenshot](/img/screenshot-2020-07-07-at-22.20.49.png "Counter app screenshot")

-To make in a little more complicated, let's add Router `react-router-dom` and 2 pages: **home** and **counter**:
+To make it a little more complicated, we will add Router `react-router-dom` and 2 pages: **home** and **counter**:

 `yarn add react-router-dom @types/react-router-dom`